Low Testosterone Treatment FAQ's

 What Does Testosterone Do in the Male Body?

-• Developing body and facial hair
+• Physical appearance: promoting body and facial hair growth.

-• Increasing muscle mass and bone density
+• Strength and structure: building muscle mass and maintaining bone density.

 What Are Normal Testosterone Levels in Men?